 Antisemitism can be expressed in the form of verbal and physical attacks, threats, harassment, discrimination and unequal treatment, property damage and graffiti or other forms of speech or text, including on the internet.
 Antisemitic incidents and hate crimes violate fundamental rights, especially the right to human dignity, the right to equality of treatment and the freedom of thought, conscience and religion.

 This is a report published annually based on data on antisemitism recorded by international, governmental and non-governmental sources.
 The report also includes information concerning the use the non-legally binding working definition of antisemitism developed by the International Holocaust Remembrance Alliance (IHRA), and the national strategies and other measures adopted – or under development – to counter antisemitism.
 The 2020 edition of the report includes data for the 27 EU Member States, North Macedonia, Serbia and the United Kingdom.

 Antisemitism continues to be a reality in the EU.
-Two thirds of respondents to FRA’s survey on discrimination and hate crime against Jews in eight EU Member States considered antisemitism to be a problem in the EU country they live in.
+More than four in five respondents (85 %) to FRA’s 2018 survey on discrimination and hate crime against Jews in 12 EU Member States consider antisemitism to be a problem in the country they live in.
 Over three in five respondents (63 %) feel that there has been a big increase in antisemitism over the past five years.
 Respondents also reported incidents of violence and harassment.
 Despite this, few EU Member States operate official data collection mechanisms that record incidents of antisemitism in detail.
 This lack of systematic data collection limits the ability of policy makers and other stakeholders to take effective, evidence-based action to counter antisemitism.

-FRA consults a variety of sources to obtain the most complete and accurate picture of the data available on the situation of data collection on antisemitism in the EU. as reflected by official and unofficial statistics.
+FRA consults a variety of sources to obtain the most complete and accurate picture of the data available on the situation of antisemitism in the EU. as reflected by official and unofficial statistics.
 These data sources include the following: